Agriculture in Canada: Agrivoltatics

-Efforts to Achieve Food Security
+Efforts to achieve food security

 Canada acknowledges that food insecurity forms one of the critical challenges that not only face a majority of the indigenous people but also other populations.
 The FAO considers food security as a status in which everyone can access sufficient, safe food to support their dietary needs, according to their preferences for life support.

 Canada now serves a critical role in ensuring a reduction of Hunger abroad.
 The country has formulated strong response mechanisms to ensure everyone benefits from food security.
 Even though the country went through the 2019 COVID-19 pandemic, it is imperative to understand its success in achieving short-term humanitarian help.
 Moreover, the government also participated in providing nutrition services, net programs, and food systems programming.
 All these efforts aim to create strong resilience in the country to create better and stronger systems.
 Moreover, Canada has an ongoing gender-sensitive nutrition program that supports the most vulnerable and poorest groups in communities.
 For example, the country ensures that everyone from regions classified as poor and marginalized receives free nutritional food, supportive services related to food, comprehensive nutrition services, and most micronutrients.

 Besides, the country seems to focus most of its policies on specific groups of people in society, such as children, women, and those considered to fall within adolescent stages.
 Canada acknowledges that such groups lack sustainable employment income, while most are still in school learning.
 The country invested over $890 million to support programs associated with food security.
 For example, half of this month is directed towards supporting food assistance, while a quarter goes to basic nutrition.
 The county has also set aside money amounting to $106 million to support areas such as basic nutrition and another $70 million to finance rural agriculture.

-Agricultural Clean Technology
+Agricultural clean technology

 Canada uses clean agricultural technology to create a supportive environment that allows the development and adoption of clean technology.
 Canada believes that by doing this, the country can benefit from a low-carbon economy and promote sustainable growth in the agri-food sector and the whole agricultural value chain.

 Currently, the adoption stream objective involves providing strong support among people living in rural areas to buy and install clean technology.
 Additionally, the government offers commercial technology that allows businesses to install it in companies that produce high amounts of greenhouse gases, methane, and fertilizers.
 The move also ensures that future intake remains robust and helps the country reduce greenhouse gases.
 Additionally, the government emphasizes receiving support for the purposes of measuring the reduction amount when it emits methane at the time of manufacturing fertilizers.